kudulab/docker-golang-dojo/README.md

 # docker-golang-ide

 An IDE docker image to build golang.
-Based on ?official golang?
+Based on official golang image.

 ## Specification